The Ultimate Stress Busting Post

 Note: Using exercise to build yup your resistance to stress is only helpful if you stress your heart.
 You have to push yourself close to your maximum heart rate for short periods of time and then give yourself time to recover.

-If you are in any doubt get yourself a personal trainer.
-In fact if you are in Orlando call Ron Betta and talk to him.
-Also if you are unfit or have any health issues seek medical advice, don’t just jump on a treadmill and run till you die.
+If you are in any doubt get yourself a personal trainer, just don’t jump on a treadmill and run till you die.
 That would be silly.

 If you are stressed out or worried sick about something I can almost guarantee that your breathing and heart rate will be increased.

 Too many people breathe shallowly, rapidly and from the upper chest area rather than from the diaphragm.

 Check your breathing now.
 Where is it coming from?
 If it is your chest then slow it down and move it down.

 You should be breathing from your diaphragm unless you are in the middle of a Pilates exercise class whilst reading this.
 If that is the case put this e-book down immediately and concentrate on what you’re doing.